Migrating to the Cloud with Azure: Your Complete Checklist

 Step 2: Strategy and Readiness

-Select the Appropriate Migration Strategy
+Choose the Right Migration Strategy

 • Rehost (Lift and Shift): Move current apps to Azure virtual machines "as-is" for instant activation.